dschwilk/farsite/README.md

 With the deletion of the Missoula Fire Lab's public GitHub repository I am assuming this is abandoned code.
 I've therefore not been conservative about making unimportant changes that do not influence function.
 Instead I prioritized understanding the code so did things like re-indent confusingly indented code sections and converting line endings.
 That said, it should not be too difficult to merge in changes that are based on the original repo if those are ever available.

+## Notes on inputs ##

+TODO: Document command files, input files, input types

+RAWS: dateTime, temp_c, rh, windSpeed_kmh, wind speed (km/hr), precip_mm

-# Text that was in the README.md in firelab GitHub repo prior to March 2023:#
+# Text that was in the README.md in firelab GitHub repo prior to March 2023: #

 [Author apparently Loren Atwood in 2019.
 When the author(s) of the original readme below I've included below refer to the "github version" they mean this repository's ancestor with an original code commit in March 2018 by nwagenbrenner.]